Seeed-Studio/wiki-documents/docs/Edge/Edge_Series/Edge_Box_RPi_200/Edgebox-rpi-200-ignition-edge.md

 <br />

 :::note
-*This guide assumes your Edgebox is running the factory installation of Raspberry Pi OS(x64) with SSH terminal access from another client device.
+*This guide assumes your Edgebox is running the factory installation of SenseCraft OS with SSH terminal access from another client device.
 :::

 ## Installing Ignition Edge On reTerminal